Sadly, many of the people I have worked with over the years ended up leaving a job or getting terminated because of a personality clash at work.

 There are so many causes of personality clashes that it is hard to generalize and say that there is a solution for all of them.
 There are some strategies that greatly enhance the ability to avoid, avert, and resolve a personality clash at work.

-To resolve this kind of a problem, you need to take the high road.
+To resolve this problem, take the high road.
 It is really easy to get riled up and upset when you hear someone say something about you or your work.
-First of all, if you didn’t hear it first hand, you may be getting misinformation.
+If you didn’t hear it first hand, you may be getting misinformation.
 You have two choices, go back to the first person and ask them about the problem or decide it isn’t worth getting upset about it and just forget it.

-Secondly, even if you did hear it directly, it may not have been said in the spirit that you took it.
+Secondly, even if you did hear it directly, it may not have been said in the spirit you took it.
 Some personalities tend to talk without thinking.
-If you have a sensitive personality or if you are already having a bad day, you may take to heart something that was just someone mouthing off.
+If you have a sensitive personality or already having a bad day, you may take to heart something that was just someone mouthing off.